 Vermilion is a publicly traded, widely held, international energy producer that seeks to create value through the acquisition, exploration, development and optimization of producing properties in North America, Europe and Australia.
-Founded in 1994, we have been delivering outstanding financial and operational performance for 25 years.
+Founded in 1994, we have been delivering strong financial and operational performance for more than 25 years.

-At the core of our business is our purpose: we believe that producing energy for the many people and businesses that rely upon it to meet their daily needs and sustain their quality of life is both a great privilege and a great responsibility.
+At the core of our business is our purpose: we believe that producing energy for the many people and businesses around the world that rely upon it to meet their daily needs and sustain their quality of life is both a great privilege and a great responsibility.